 If you were a passenger in your parent’s car during a car accident, do you have to sue your parent for compensation?
-The Indiana Guest Statute protects family members from liability in some injury cases involving motor vehicles.
+The Indiana Guest Statute protects some family members from liability in injury cases involving motor vehicles.

 If you were an injured as a passenger in your parent’s car accident, the Guest Statute would prevent you from holding your parent liable for your injuries unless the car accident was caused by their willful or wanton misconduct.

 The Indiana Guest Statute protects drivers of motor vehicles from liability for injuries or death if they are transporting their:

 - child or stepchild

 There are only two exceptions.
 First, they are not excused from liability if the injuries or death was caused by their willful or wanton conduct.
 Second, they are not excused from liability if the passenger paid for transportation.

 One purpose of the Guest Statute is to prevent insurance fraud.
 If your family member’s negligence caused the accident, they’ll have to use their own insurance to cover repairs and medical bills, or pay out of their own pocket.
 The Guest Statute prevents you from recovering damages through your family member’s insurance and then sharing that money with your parents.

 However, if the other driver was at fault for the injury but had limited or no insurance coverage, then the Guest Statute wouldn’t prevent you from filing a underinsured or uninsured claim with your parent’s insurance.